josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 *   The `*ngFor` repeater creates as many links as are in the component's `heroes` array.
 *   The links are styled as colored blocks by the `dashboard.component.css`.
-*   The links don't go anywhere yet.
+*   The links do not go anywhere yet.

 The *class* is like the `HeroesComponent` class.